garykac/woven/docs/spell-list.md

 ### Hands of Flame
 ```
-@ . .
+. @ .
-.
 X .
+X
-. . @
+. @ .
 ```
 Element: Fire

-Category: Move Mage, Attack Mage
+Category: Move Mage, Attack Mage, Add Action

 When cast: Move 1 and then Attack 1 at a location adjacent to your new location.
+Take another action.

 ### Harden Shell
 ```